benjaminingreens/bensnvim/config_todos.md

 # Todos for synology nvim config

-- [ ] Status line all the way across if possible?
 - [ ] Linting?
 - [ ] Terminal stuff
 - [ ] Tagbar stuff